gigalixir/gigalixir-cli/docs/source/main.rst

 How to restart a database
 =========================

-`Contact us`_ and we'll help you out.
+:ref:`Contact us<help>` and we'll help you out.
 Only standard tier databases can be restarted.

 How to delete a database
 ========================